alfateam123/suzuha/README.md

 Automated testing is here.

 To run the tests, just run `make run_tests`.
 This command will take care of Python testing libraries, building of the shim library and test app building.
-Obviously, you'll need CPython to run the tests.
-Other Python implementations may be not supported.
+Only CPython 3.x is officially supported, support for other implementations/versions is limited by `nose` and `sarge`, the two Python dependencies used for the test.

 You can find the tests in the `tests/` folder.